usmanmughalji/gdriveupload/README.md

 # Update

+- Compiled with latest go (1.16.4)
+- Compiled Date: 24-05-2021
-Compiled with latest go (1.14.4)<br>Compiled Date: 29-06-2020<br>Added approved Google API huge thanks to this man https://github.com/ParveenBhadooOfficial for providing approved api.
+- Added approved Google API huge thanks to this man https://github.com/ParveenBhadooOfficial for providing approved api.

 # About This Tool